simpleguyon/commclassroom/README.md

 # Community Classroom Website

+I am happy to be a part of this community.
+I am learning a lot and I owe all the credit to Kunal.
+I love the way he explains everything and its a very fun way to learn from him.

 We believe that every student, irrespective of their college or branch, can make it big.
 Community Classroom is an initiative built on this thought.
 The organisation is founded by [Kunal Kushwaha](https://twitter.com/kunalstwt).
 We provide hands-on training, mentorship and have an inclusive community.

 All of our courses are FREE.
 We cover every topic in detail and mentor you to stand out and get opportunities by breaking all the barriers.
 Get expert guidance with career, Open Source, and internships, jobs around the world.